AFLplusplus/AFLplusplus/docs/important_changes.md

 ## From version 3.00 onwards

-With AFL++ 3.13-3.20, we introduce frida_mode (-O) to have an alternative for binary-only fuzzing.
-It is slower than Qemu mode but works on MacOS, Android, iOS etc.
+With AFL++ 3.13-3.20, we introduce FRIDA mode (`-O`) to have an alternative for binary-only fuzzing.
+It is slower than QEMU mode but works on MacOS, Android, iOS etc.

 With AFL++ 3.15, we introduced the following changes from previous behaviors: